Political positions of Lisa Murkowski: Legislation

-Obama administration
+Barack Obama administration

 Murkowski introduced a bill that would block the Environmental Protection Agency from limiting the amount of greenhouse gases that major industries can produce.
 In a statement, Murkowski said, "We cannot turn a blind eye to the EPA's efforts to impose back-door climate regulations with no input from Congress."

 In the wake of the 2010 Deepwater Horizon oil spill (BP disaster in the Gulf of Mexico), Murkowski opposed a bill that would have raised the liability cap for oil spills from $75 million to $10 billion.
 She said that such a large cap would jeopardize various businesses, and that exposing companies to greater risk would make it impossible for smaller companies to compete.
 Murkowski has received over $50,000 from BP.

 In April 2015, Murkowski was a co-sponsor of a bill that directed the federal government to establish both temporary and permanent storage sites for waste stemming from nuclear weapons and energy production and mandate storage sites must have the consent of its respective community.
 Murkowski said, "Nuclear energy is a vital part of America’s energy portfolio and for far too long, the American taxpayer has been on the hook for the federal government’s failure to implement an effective plan to handle the back-end of the nuclear fuel cycle."

 In May 2015, Murkowski unveiled 17 bills that she intended to make up an energy reform package during the 114th United States Congress.
 The bills ranged from topics that included electricity reliability, the Strategic Petroleum Reserve, and methane, hydropower or helium production.
 Murkowski said that not all of the bills would be included in her proposal and that it was not "about sending a message, this is about changing the policy, and how can we change the policy is by winning, and in order to win, we have to make sure we have the votes that are there."

 In February 2016, Murkowski was one of seven senators to offer a bipartisan amendment to the Energy Policy Modernization Act that would repeal the Gulf of Mexico Energy Security Act (GOMESA) revenue sharing cap and authorize states in the Mid-Atlantic and Alaska receive future offshore energy production revenue.
 Alaska would receive 37.5 percent of royalties with a total of 12.5 percent of its federal treasury revenues distributed to the new Tribal Resilience Program.

 In May 2016, Murkowski introduced the Foreign Spill Protection Act of 2016, a bill intended to hold foreign companies accountable for the costs of potential oil spills in U.S. waters.
 Murkowski cited the need for the bill at a time of increasing shipping in the Arctic.